douglasz1/golang-basic-http-api/readme.md

-# run this CL in famous terminal
+# Run this CL in Terminal
 ``go build && ./golang-basic-http-api.exe``